AlexArcPy/python-for-gis-progression-path/README.md

 ### Exercises
 This section contains the examples of tasks that you might need to write at some point of time.
 Implementing these tasks in Python code would be a good sign that you have mastered the basics of Python for ArcGIS.
 - get a list field names of Date type in a file geodatabase feature class;
+- copy multiple shapefiles into a file geodatabase at once;
+- re-project all rasters in a folder;
+- update data sources for layers in a map document and save a new map document;
+- write to a .txt or a .csv file information about your GIS assets;

 # Intermediate